takaW496/PDTFP/README.md

 - excitation: excitation wavelength for fluorescent dye
 - emission: emission wavelength for fluorescent dye

+## high throughput mode

+When you apply PHYTOMap to check expression patterns of numerous genes using multiple samples in a high throughput manner, you may not need to repeat the probe hybridization/stripping process.
+In such cases, the same bridge probe set can be used for different samples (rounds).
+By activating the high throughput mode, the same bridge probe sequence set is repeatedly used.

+- specify the number of bridge sequences to be used for one sample (round) in the 'high_throughput' parameter.
+- The script selects top-ranked bridge sequences evaluated during 'check_bridge_seq' and repeatedly used to make PLP probes.
+- The default number 'high_throughput' is 0 which turns off high throughput mode.
+- Bp_ID and fluorescent dye combination should be always the same.

 ## details
 ### probe design principle